leaf-ai/studio-go-runner/README.md

 mv libcudnn7_7.0.1.13-1+cuda8.0_amd64-deb libcudnn7_7.0.1.13-1+cuda8.0_amd64.deb
 dpkg -i libcudnn7_7.0.1.13-1+cuda8.0_amd64.deb
 ```
-python 2.7 must be installed as a prerequiste and a pip install should be done for the following wheel file:
+python 2.7 and 3.5 must be installed as a prerequiste and a pip install should be done for the following wheel files:

 ```
 sudo -H pip install -q pipenv Cython grpcio google-api-python-client google-cloud-storage google-cloud-pubsub google-cloud-core